eminisrafil/Old-Web-Projects/README.md

 - **ProfileGraveyard**
    *A social media obituary for your old myspace, aim, friendster, etc, accounts.
-   Similiar to to FML.com and TextFromLastNight.com, users share social media horror stories and the reasons they disabled their old accounts.*
+   Similar to to FML.com and TextFromLastNight.com, users share social media horror stories and the reasons they disabled their old accounts.*

    Status: Finished, and was deployed to AWS and even got a little popular: